kaidawe/documentation/API/model-function/request-file-data.md

 > 1. ``type`` = ``hash`` or ``file_name``
 > 2. ``identifier`` = The hash/UID or file name of the model depending on the ``type``
 > 3. ``activeUser`` = Either a username or organization name
-> 4. ``IdToken`` = This is the IdToken recieved from logging into the AWS      cognito backend with a user account.
+> 4. ``IdToken`` = This is the IdToken received from logging into the AWS      cognito backend with a user account.

 ## Response